“Daily sitting is our bread and butter, the basic stuff of dharma.

 ― Charlotte Joko Beck

 Once I actually connected with a teacher and a sangha, a different reality emerged.
-I found that the foundation of Zen Buddhism, like that of other spiritual traditions throughout the world, rests squarely on a set of vows and precepts.
-Rather than becoming a member of another tribe of free form hippies, I found out that engaging in formal Zen training with a teacher meant making a commitment to a set of clearly stated intentions: Taking Refuge in the Triple Gems, the Four Bodhisattva Vows, the Three Pure Precepts, and the 10 Essential Precepts was expected.
-It was part of the deal.
+I found that the foundation of Zen Buddhism, like that of other spiritual traditions throughout the world, rests squarely on a set of rules.
+Rather than becoming a member of another tribe of free form hippies, Zen training meant making a personal commitment to a teacher, and observing a clear set of vows and precepts.

 Jeez.
-Growing up I only had to worry about the ten commandments!
+Growing up I only had to worry about the Ten Commandments!
 Now?
-Do the math.
-This is twice as many!
-So much for being hip and cool, for "doing your own thing!"
+This was somewhere near twice as many rules.
+So much for "doing your own thing!"

 Or so it seemed.